Consensys/security-workshop-for-devs/README.md

 ## Part 1 - The Smart Contract Secure SDLC

-We'll start with a little bit of theory (sorry guys, it can't all be fun and games).
-[Tom Lindeman](https://twitter.com/EtherDotBlue) explains Secure SDLC Processes.
+We'll start with a little bit of theory (sorry guys, life isn't always just fun and games).
+[Tom Lindeman](https://twitter.com/EtherDotBlue) explains secure SDLC processes.
 He's not a coder like the rest of us, so please be gentle and don't ask him any hard technical questions.

 This info graphic sums things up pretty nicely.